inspetor/slate/source/index.html.md

 # Using the Client Library

-Inspetor prevents chargebacks due to fraudulent purchases.
 In order to protect your company from fraudsters, our decision models need to be informed with customer behavior.

-Events like logins, profile updates, or even unrelated purchases on the same account all contribute to our assessment of whether or not a given transaction might be fraudulent.
+Events like logins, profile updates, or even unrelated purchases on the same account all contribute to our assessment of whether or not a given transaction is fraudulent.
 But we can't do it alone--we need _you_, our client, to send this information to us via the Client Library so that we can make better-informed decisions.

 At a high level, our decision model understands the e-commerce world in the following primary terms: